BrennanLagasse/Water-Contamination-Prediction/README.md

 The final training dataset is engineered by independently cleaning three major data sources (WQP, MRDS, and gNATSGO), enriching each sample with geological and soil attributes, and merging all processed layers into a unified prediction-ready table.

+The final datset we used for training can be found here: **[Water Contamination Dataset](https://huggingface.co/datasets/williamxing1/water-contamination-data/tree/main)** (Hugging Face)
 ---

 ### **1. WQP Cleaning**